 Video: Dividing Perennials in the fall

-Now that my weekly garden columns are done for the season (don’t worry, they’ll start up again in February), I intend to post more on my blog.
+My weekly garden columns are done for the season.
+Don’t worry, they’ll start up again in February.
+I intend to post more on my blog.
 You’ll be happy to hear that my newest video is now live on my YouTube channel and I have embedded it below.
 The topic is dividing perennials in the fall.

 Did you know that fall is the perfect time for dividing perennials?
-That’s because the plants will have the fall and winter to grow new roots and become established before next year’s growing season.
+That’s because the plants will have the fall and winter to grow new roots.
+What’s more, they’ll become established before next year’s growing season.

 In the video, I tackle dividing some herbaceous peonies that I hadn’t divided for about 20 years! (yeah, I know: I’m a little slow) They really needed it because weedy grasses had established themselves within the base of the plants and I just couldn’t stand it one minute longer!
 The challenge with weeding around the base of a peony is that you risk damaging or breaking off the “eyes” which are where next year’s blooming stems will come from.